Ranim1997/Ranim1997/README.md

 <h1 align="center">Hi 👋, I'm Ranim</h1>
 <h3 align="center">A passionate developer from Saudi Arabia.</h3>
+<h4>Despite my primary experience being in application development, I have recently developed a strong interest in the field of business analytics.
+My coding background has equipped me with a logical and analytical way of thinking, while my passion for deriving data-driven insights drives me to immerse myself in data analysis.</h4>

-- 🔭 I’m currently **unemployed** and actively looking for a full-time job.
+- 🔭 I’m currently employeed as a full-time **Business Analytics Specialist** at **NADEC**
 - 📫 How to reach me **almuslimranim@gmail.com**

 <h3 align="left">Connect with me:</h3>